Date of Award:

 The metabolomics data for both the bacteria and Cheddar cheese extract did not provide a clear separation between the full-fat and low-fat samples.

 Young, Michael J., "Characterization of Volatile and Metabolite Compounds Produced by Lactococcus lactis in Low-Fat and Full-Fat Cheddar Cheese Extract" (2011).
-All Graduate Theses and Dissertations.
-Paper 1029.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1029.